For advanced ecommerce strategies, subscribe to our newsletter

 Meenal Patel website theme for an artist, illustrator, and writer.

-Are you selling your product in person or on Etsy and thinking about setting up your own ecommerce shop?
+Are you selling your product in person or on Amazon or Etsy and thinking about setting up your own ecommerce shop?
 Or maybe you’re ready to start a business, but haven’t taken the steps to set up an online presence yet.
-Let’s talk about how to get started, and make sure you’re putting your best foot forward online with our product-based business strategy.
+Let’s talk about how to get started and make sure you’re putting your best foot forward online with our product-based business strategy.

 The best product-based business strategy

-We have been talking about diversifying and that got me thinking about what my specific strategy would be for a new business.
-If I was starting a product-based business right now, this is what I would personally do.
+Many new business owners come to me wondering which tasks to do in what order when building a business.
+That gets me thinking about what my specific strategy would be for a new business.
+If I were starting a product-based business right now, this is what I would personally do.

 Brand the business

-I’d work on brainstorming a business name that would appeal to my dream customers, and that was memorable and unique.
+I’d brainstorm a business name that appeals to my dream customers and is memorable and unique.
 I’d do a trademark search to be sure the name wasn’t in use by another business in the same field.
-As soon as it looked safe to use, I’d purchase the domain name (and social media handles), and put a quick “coming soon” web page up to establish that I had a claim on the business name.
+As soon as it looked safe to use, I’d purchase the domain name (and social media handles) and put up a quick “coming soon” web page to establish my claim to the business name.
+I’d get help registering my trademark through a trademark attorney, such as Indie Law.

-Once the name was decided on, I would do whatever business stuff had to be done.
-This is different in every location, and for different types of business, so I’m not going to offer any specific advice here.
-I personally would check with my accountant to tell him about the new business and ask him what all I’d need to do to get it legal in my state.
+Once the name was decided, I would handle the logistics, tax setup, and legal requirements.
+This varies by location and business type, so I’m not going to offer any specific advice here.
+I’d personally check with my accountant about the new business and ask what I’d need to do to get it legal in my state.

 Based on the information I’d been creating about the personality behind my brand, I’d develop a memorable brand identity and design graphics to use everywhere I promote my business.

 How to create the logo and brand graphics?
-If the product business was a whim I was trying out, I have a background in graphic design, and I would probably struggle with this myself for a long time and end up with something good enough.
-If the business was serious, and I was planning for it to be my full-time livelihood, I would invest in professional graphic design from the start, because I’ve seen over and over how much easier this makes marketing efforts.
+If the product business were a whim I was trying out, I have a background in graphic design, and I would probably struggle with this myself for a long time and end up with something good enough.
+If the business were serious and I were planning for it to be my full-time livelihood, I would invest in professional graphic design from the start, because I’ve seen over and over how much easier it makes marketing efforts.
 Email me if this is the stage you’re at.

-I would work to drop my costs for materials by taking advantage of wholesale and bulk discounts, and work on a pricing strategy that would enable me to sell to wholesale customers in the future and grow my business.
-Consider how to make pricing work for wholesale, or use Lucky Break’s Price-O-Matic tool.
+I would work to find reasonable costs for materials by taking advantage of wholesale and bulk discounts, and work on a pricing strategy that would enable me to sell to wholesale customers in the future and grow my business.
+Consider how to make pricing work for wholesale.

 Plan a marketing strategy

 I would choose a handful of ways to sell and promote my work.
-The ones that would be most likely to work best for my business type.
-With Shopify, I could set up my shop, and use their multi-channel sales tools to also sell on Pinterest, Twitter, and Facebook.
+The ones most likely to work best for my business type.
+With Shopify, I could set up my shop and use their multi-channel sales tools to also sell on social media and other channels.

 I would start with a mailing list from day one (in fact, from day negative 40 – I’d want to build excitement in advance of my launch, and get the emails of whoever was interested).
 I’d set up a rough editorial calendar of what I want to post about and when.
 I would plan a blog and write a month’s worth of posts in advance.

-As a creative product-based business, I would focus most of my social media plan on Instagram, but make sure that my blog was auto-posting to Twitter and Facebook.
+As a creative product-based business, I might focus most of my social media plan on Instagram and/or TikTok, but make sure my blog auto-posts to any other social platforms that make sense.
 At least at first, I would set aside time each day to engage on 2-3 social media platforms.

 As a person with an existing business, I already have a social media following, and I would leverage that.
 If you have another business, a blog, or anything else that has a following on the internet, use that to your advantage.
 If you’re thinking of moving from Amazon or Etsy to Shopify (or setting up a second shop on Shopify), start engaging with your customers right away, as much as your marketplace allows you to, to get them excited about your new brand or website.